Ontario, Canada Black Goat Farm and Sanctuary helps all kinds of orphaned and abused farm animals, such as:

 - guinea hens

-Along the way, they also help other animals that come along, like dogs, feral cats, and even wildlife like opossums.
+Along the way, they also help other animals that need it, like dogs, feral cats, and even wildlife like opossums.

 Daily, you never know what you might see on the farm, such as a cat cuddling with a rabbit and a goat.
 In this case, the couple saved the Flemish Giant rabbit from a meat farm.
 Other times, you may see cats cuddling with pigs.